 #4 Pumpkin Spice Almond Butter Cups

 Looking for a healthier Thanksgiving dessert that doesn’t take a ton of time to prep?
-These Pumpkin Spice Almond Butter Cups take less than 30 minutes to prepare and are made with whole food ingredients and are bursting with pumpkin spice flavor!
+These Pumpkin Spice Almond Butter Cups take less than 30 minutes to prepare and are made with whole food ingredients, and are bursting with pumpkin spice flavor!
 Enjoy these as an easy post-Thanksgiving dinner treat.
+With only 7 wholesome ingredients needed and a few simple steps, get ready to enjoy this healthy recipe guilt-free.

 - ½ cup coconut oil